 Maarten remembers fondly how Mark joined his hackathon project: "he physically tackled me".

 They both shared a same pain: getting a Slack alert at 1am and lacking context to know whether this was a critical problem.
 Every time an alert would come in, they'd need to start investigating, which took a lot of time (and repetition of manual steps) and wasn't easy to share back to the team.

-We’ve learnt a lot in the ops of running a hackathon.
-Go was a very popular choice, and our engineers mostly chose to tackle vendor-related projects.
+We've learnt a lot in the ops of running a hackathon.
+Go was a very popular choice, and our engineers mostly chose to tackle seller-related projects.